YODA-Lab/Simple-Incentives-For-Ridesharing/README.md

 - Pandas
 - Numpy

-In addition to the above packages, the code also requires some additional files.
-These are included in the following URL: https://www.mediafire.com/folder/hrokt4yux8h1s/ny .
+In addition to the above packages, the code may also require some additional files.
+If any files are missing, they may be downloaded from the following URL: https://www.mediafire.com/folder/hrokt4yux8h1s/ny .

-Download all files and place them in the folder ``Code\data\ny``.
+Download any required files and place them in the folder ``Code\data\ny``.

 ### Execution
 To run the code, navigate to ``Code\src_new`` and use the following command: